-Application for admission to the graduate programs is made through the Office of Admissions at University City.
+Application for admission to the graduate programs is made through the Office of Admissions at the School of Adult and Continuing Education.
 The specific requirements for admission to each program are listed in the graduate programs section of this catalog.